open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ```

 The ‘run’ command can also verify the signature of a signed bundle.
 A
-signed bundle is a normal Enterprise OPA bundle that includes a file
+signed bundle is a normal EOPA bundle that includes a file
 named “.signatures.json”.
 For more information on signed bundles see
 https://www.openpolicyagent.org/docs/latest/management-bundles/#signing.